 buildkite-agent oidc

-The Buildkite Agent's oidc command allows you to request an OIDC token representing the current job.
-These tokens can be exchanged with federated systems like AWS.
+The Buildkite Agent's oidc command allows you to request an OpenID Connect (OIDC) token from Buildkite, representing the current pipeline and its job.
+These tokens can be exchanged for specific roles on federated systems like AWS, GCP, Azure and many others.

 Request OIDC token